We aim to reduce the national burden of non-communicable diseases (NCDs) and improve equity of health outcomes across New Zealand.

 - Slowing progression of prediabetes to diabetes

-The initial projects address issues identified by stakeholders as requiring urgent attention.
-They build from existing research and capability, use the nature of the Challenge to stretch current approaches, and will deliver impact within the ten year time-frame:
+Challenge research projects address issues identified by stakeholders as requiring urgent attention, build on New Zealand’s existing research strengths and capability, and use the nature of the Challenge to stretch current approaches.

 - Circulating tumour DNA for better cancer management in New Zealand